W1 is having problems with DPM

 Bill Marsh mentioned his BBM application has started having problems with one-shots starting today.
 I've added him to this issue.

-#4 Updated by Richard Neswold about 3 years ago
+#4 Updated by Richard Neswold over 3 years ago

 We see that the 1,000 one-shot requests are being sent to front-ends individually instead of grouped together!
 This regression happened recently, probably when we separated one-shots from repetitive requests in CLIB.
 Now I'm trying to determine which layer of DPM isn't grouping the requests together (because the